• fustian •

 Notes: Today's word is another lexical orphan, meaning it has to do the work of two: noun and adjective.
 The curious aspect of this word is the relationship of its two meanings: "coarse material" and "bombast".
 How did they arise?
 The original metaphorical sense of fustian, the material, was "gibberish", i.e. fake, deceptive language.
 From there it went to where it stands today: empty, if fancy, words.

-In Play: Occasionally Dr. Goodword will admit that other writers use words as well as he; however, the writers must be as excellent as these: "[He] disliked the heavy, fustian . . . and brocaded decor of Soviet officialdom" (Frederick Forsyth).
+In Play: Occasionally Dr. Goodword admits that other writers use words as well as he; however, the writers must be as excellent as these: "[He] disliked the heavy, fustian . . . and brocaded decor of Soviet officialdom" (Frederick Forsyth).
 While Forsyth used the literal meaning of the word, Joseph Heller used the metaphorical sense in Catch-22: "Yossarian was unmoved by the fustian charade of the burial ceremony".